guidance-guarantee-programme/pension_guidance/content/scams.md

 ---
-description: How to spot the signs of a pension scam, how to protect yourself, and what to do if you've been targeted.
+description: How to spot the signs of a pension scam, how to protect yourself, and what to do if you’ve been targeted.
 ---

 #How to avoid a pension scam

 Pension scams, in which criminals cheat people out of their pension pots, are increasing.

 There are different types of scam.
-They often begin by someone giving you a 'cold call' - contacting you unexpectedly about:
+They often begin by someone giving you a ‘cold call’ - contacting you unexpectedly about:

-- an investment or other business opportunity that you've not previously spoken to them about
+- an investment or other business opportunity that you’ve not previously spoken to them about
 - taking your pension money before you’re 55
 - the ways that you can invest your pension money

-A cold call doesn't have to be a telephone call.
-It can be any type of contact they've made with you unexpectedly, eg an email.
+A cold call doesn’t have to be a telephone call.
+It can be any type of contact they’ve made with you unexpectedly, eg an email.

 ^You can only [take your pension money before you’re 55](https://www.gov.uk/early-retirement-pension/personal-and-workplace-pensions) in rare cases, eg if you’re very ill.^